jaywink/social-relay/docs/relays.md

 * `relay server` - a server acting as a relay for public visibility content.
 * `relay system` - a group of independent relay servers.
 * `protocol` - the Diaspora protocol which the relay system uses.
+* `participation` - a comment or like Diaspora protocol message.

 ## Integrating with the relay system

+### Subscribing vs sending

+There are two ways to integrate with the relay system - subscribing to content and sending content.

+Nodes MAY subscribe to content from the relay system.
+Nodes MAY send out content to the relay system.
+These two are not depending on each other.
+A node does not have to subscribe to content to send content, or the other way around.

+### Subscribing to content

-### Node subscription preferences
+#### Node subscription preferences

-A node wishing to integrate with the relay system MUST expose a `.well-known/x-social-relay` JSON document with the following schema.
+A node wishing to subscribe to content from the relay system MUST expose a `.well-known/x-social-relay` JSON document with the following schema.

     {
       "$schema": "http://json-schema.org/draft-04/schema#",